A: Aerosols, Aluminium Cans/Foil, Asbestos Waste, Appliances.

 Packaging waste

-On Campus: Bubble wrap and expanded polystyrene cannot be recycled at the University, so please place in the General Waste bins.
+On Campus: Bubble wrap and similar packaging cannot be recycled at the University, so please place in the General Waste bins.
 Consider if bubble wrap can be used again, or advertise it on Warp-it for other University departments to use.
+Soft plastic packaging cannot be collected at the University, please consider collecting your own and recycling through your local Co-op store.

 Cardboard can be recycled in the blue-lidded Paper and Card Recycling bins.
 Please remove excessive tape and plastic wrapping before recycling.